PeterMeyerIDS/x4ml/README.md

 - Each pane has an upper and a lower half.
 The upper half is an editor that you use to inspect and change the content of a file you opened.
 The lower half just displays messages or some output that relates to your file.
 - The editor panes understand standard keyboard shortcuts, mostly do syntax highlighting, and, depending on the file type, the editors have some additional features, e.g., showing you errors, automatically completing your code etc.
 - You can drag the blue round knobs to change the size of the two panes and their upper and lower halves.
 - When there is an open file in a pane, you may click on the “action” button in that same pane to perform certain operations on the file.
-We will learn about the possible actions for different types of files as we go along.
+For more on the possible actions for different types of files, see below.
 - Whenever you change something in a file opened through x4ml, your changes are saved immediately; all panes are updated immediately.
 - Watch out for blocked popups!
 Some workspace operations open a new tab or window in the browser.
-Some browsers (notably Chrome) block this, but issue a warning.
+Sometimes browsers block this, but issue a warning.
 You should then allow “popups” for x4ml and retry.
 I have not been able to solve this problem satisfactorily until now. x4ml checks for suppressed popups, however, and issues warnings where necessary.

 ## Editing XML files (left pane, file name ends in ‘.xml’)
 - If you type a start tag, the editor puts in the end tag as soon as you typed the closing bracket >.
 - If you hit ENTER to start a new line, the indentation of the previous line is preserved.
 This is not always what you want, but most of the time it is convenient.
 - XML files are easier to read when indentation is used to clearly show the structure.
-The action format XML can be used to automatically create a well-readable indentation.
+The action *format XML* can be used to automatically create a well-readable indentation.
 It’s not always perfect; if you do not like the outcome, just use the undo action (or the undo shortcut Ctrl/Command-z).

 ## Editing DTD files (right pane, file name ends in ‘.dtd’)
 - Per default, x4ml uses the DTD file to validate (=check the structure of) the XML file currently open in the left pane and shows you the results in the lower half.
 If you want to validate all your XML files in your workspace at once, just use the action *show output for all XML files*.
 Note that this is not a permanent setting – as soon as you change something in either the DTD or the current XML file, you again get the validation results for the current XML only.
-- Other than that, nothing special, just syntax highlighting.
+- Other than that, there are no special editor features, just syntax highlighting.

-## RelaxNG files, compact notation (right pane, file name ends in ‘.rnc’)
+## Editing RelaxNG files, compact notation (right pane, file name ends in ‘.rnc’)
 - Per default, x4ml uses the RelaxNG file to validate (=check the structure of) the XML file currently open in the left pane and shows you the results in the lower half.
 If you want to validate all your XML files in your workspace at once, just use the action *show output for all XML files*.
 Note that this is not a permanent setting – as soon as you change something in either the RelaxNG or the current XML file, you again get the validation results for the current XML only.
-- Other than that, nothing special – alas, no syntax highlighting in the RelaxNG code.
+- Other than that, there are no special editor features – alas, not even syntax highlighting in the RelaxNG code.
 - Inofficially, also the XML notation of RelaxNG is supported (file name ends in ‘.rng’).

-## XPath/XQuery files (right pane, file name ends in ‘.xpath’)
+## Editing XPath/XQuery files (right pane, file name ends in ‘.xpath’)
-- You can only type one XPath expression per file (but this might consist of several expressions separated by commas, which returns a sequence of results).
+- You can only type one XPath expression per file (but this might consist of several expressions separated by commas, which simply returns a sequence of results).
 The editor shows you the result of applying this expression to the XML on the left side.
 Your XPath expression is a question about the XML on the left hand side, and you’re shown the answer.
 - If you like, you can use a comment, which looks (: like this :) in XPath, as a “storage” for, well, comments and other stuff, e.g. any number of XPath expressions you tried or want to try.
 You may put comments before or after your XPath expression.
 - Per default, x4ml applies the XPath to the XML file currently open in the left pane and shows you the results in the lower half.
 If you want to do this for all of your XML files in your workspace at once such that the XPath expression is applied to each XML file in turn, just use the action *show output for all XML files*.
 Note that this is not a permanent setting – as soon as you change something in either the XPath file or the current XML file, you get the results for the current XML only again.
 - You can apply your XPath expression to all your XML documents, not individually but taken together, using the action *evaluate XPath query on all XML docs* ("database mode").
 Technically, this means that the query / returns a sequence such that for each XML document in the workspace, all children of the root node form one item in the sequence.
 - In your XPath files, you may actually use not only XPath expressions, but also any expressions in XQuery (version 3.1), of which the XPath language is a subset.

-## HTML files (right pane, file name ends in ‘.html’)
+## Editing HTML files (right pane, file name ends in ‘.html’)
 - The HTML editor has automatic end tag completion, like the XML editor; and it gives visual feedback if your HTML is not well-formed, i.e. if you made a syntax mistake.
 - The output in the lower half of the right pane is the HTML as rendered in a browser.
 - You can include XPath expressions into your HTML code.
 The expressions must be enclosed in double curly brackets (‘moustaches’), like this: {{/entry/headword}}.
 The trick is that x4ml executes that expression with respect to the XML file on the left and puts the result where the moustaches are.
 This way, your HTML document becomes a **template** that is filled with content from your XML file.
 (This is similar to an important technology called XSLT, but hopefully easier.)